 Stanley Drunkenmiller, the legendary investor whose track record makes Warren Buffett's seem pedestrian, is on the record saying he is short US Treasuries (i.e. betting on higher interest rates).
 This announcement is quite incredible for two reasons.
 First, practically the totality of investors believe rates are headed lower.
 To take a position that rates are headed higher is as contrarian as one could be at the current time.
 Second, this is the man that "broke the bank of England".
 The infamous trade in 1992 that "broke the bank of England" is most often credited to George Soros but, in truth, it was Drunkenmiller's idea and trade.
 Soros merely convinced Drunkenmiller to triple the position before it turned profitable.

 So when the guy who has made the most famous currency/interest rate trade of all time says he is taking a massively contrarian position in US Treasuries, it is probably worth taking into consideration.
 Maybe, it is even worth building a position alongside of him.
-The issue is how?
+The issue is how.

 While articles on various news sites have quoted Drunkenmiller in saying he is short US Treasures, none of the articles I have found have provided any detail on how he has built his position.
 In fact, several of the articles overtly stated they have no knowledge of the duration or the means by which he is obtaining his short position.